 I loved climbing trees when I was a kid and took my tree-climbing seriously.
 I would judge any town we visited by the quality of its accessible boughs.
 I was an aficionado of climbing trees.
-The huge poplars behind our rental seemed alluring but sprung branches that grew out of reach.
+The huge poplars behind our rental were alluring but sprung branches that grew out of reach.
 I would have to venture out further with a pocket full of mojos on my search for a flawless perch.
 A town would drop to a C minus if there were no decent climbing trees in its best park.
-That was a grade I knew well, so I'd make the best of it.
+And that was a grade I knew well, so I'd make the best of it.

-Startled by a loud bark, I jumped away from the wire gate.
-It was the only thing between me and two huge yellow ochre Chesapeake Bays.
-Burly mammoth demons with an infernal glare, I knew enough to be properly frightened.
-The grassy lot between theirs and ours served as a scouting place to know if they were in the yard.
+One afternoon not long after we'd arrived, I was startled by a loud bark and jumped back from a wire gate.
+It was the only thing between me and two huge yellow-ochre Chesapeake Bays -burly mammoth demons with an infernal glare.
+I knew enough to be properly frightened.
+The grassy lot between theirs and ours served as a scouting place to know if they were around.
 Someone told me they were trained which didn't mean a damn thing to me.
 Trained for what?
 I figured that training likely didn't include never biting nosey kids of the tree-climbing variety.
 The tall hedges that lined their yard obscured their presence while acting as a clear boundary.
 I steered a wide berth from the demon's lair and seldom, if ever, went past the empty lot beside the fourplex.